Angels by Cybis Porcelain

 Another angel item for wall mounting was this pair of rococo cherub plaques.
 They are 6.75″ and have two holes/openings in the back for secure hanging and are stamped Cybis Fine China.
 The cherub holding ribbons (?) is design #266, while the cherub with the wreath is #267.

 A recently discovered 1963 Cybis price list includes, under the Decorative Accessories heading, Cherub Heads, [size] 4″, $10/pair.
 This should be a slam-dunk identification for the above heads except for the fact that they are indicated as being available in plain white bisque only.
 Now, it may well be that the color version had been discontinued by that time; no cherubs survived into the 1967 price list which is the next one that I have.
-So it’s likely the 1963 price list is referencing the white bisque version of the pair shown above.
-The design code for this pair is given as #735.
+The design code for that pair is given as #735.

 A one-page text/name only list of verified sculptures in a 1974 Cybis catalog mentions these cherub heads but also lists Angel Heads as a separate item.
 These could conceivably have been either wall mounted heads, like the cherubs, or perhaps busts.
 The fact that they are listed as plural (“heads”) indicates they were sold as a pair.
 It is possible that “Angel Heads” could refer to another pair of cherubs sold as plaques (according to Cybis in Retrospect, anyway) from 1954-1962.
 According to the 1979 catalog appendix they measured 5.5” x 7” (larger than the cherub heads pictured) and were sold as a pair either in white bisque at $30, or in color (whose price went from $42.50 to $50).
 The production run years were the same for both.